TV Hell: Broadcast form

 The clips were linked by Angus Deayton, playing the part of the Devil, and Paul Merton, playing a shellsuited couch potato who had been condemned to experience the worst of British Television for all eternity following his death, caused by a television falling onto his head from an upstairs window in the programme's opening sketch.

 The comic sequences with Deayton and Merton were used to link several short documentaries, comprising, for example, Disastermind (a review of the worst performances on Mastermind), an A-Z of TV Hell moments, Storm in an Egg-Cup – a look back at the downfall of TV-am – and a short documentary about the production of the television soap Triangle, with interviews with cast and crew, followed by a repeat of the first episode.
 There were also humorous contributions from Victor Lewis-Smith.
 The evening also included a 60-minute documentary in the history of the Eurovision Song Contest narrated by Patrick Allen and featuring archive clips from the contest and interviews with (amongst others): Johnny Logan, Michael Ball and Katie Boyle.

 Examples of programmes

-Examples of programmes in TV Hell included:
+Examples of the programmes included in TV Hell: